Mratunjaypatle/git_demo/README.md

 # git_demo
-This is a demo of github..
+This is a demo of github...